AgentMC/Sao19/Translate/En/Part4.md

 "Well, the priority will be much lower than of an arrow made from genuine steel"

 "Perhaps, it’s same thing here.....
-The dagger criminal used, was a "temporary weapon" created with a metallic element...... like that...... "
+The dagger criminal used, was a "temporary weapon" created with a metallic element...... like that......"

 The idea Ronye pointed out has led to a moment of silence in the main conference hall.